afritz1/OpenTESArena/README.md

 # OpenTESArena
+#### An open-source project for "The Elder Scrolls I: Arena"

+Update June 2nd, 2016.
+Currently implemented features:
+- Startup cinematic, main menu, new game cinematic
+- Partial character creation (male/female, all races, all portraits, some classes, placeholder name)
+- MIDI music and Ogg sound playback
+- Partial character sheet (name, race, class, portrait, done button)
+- 3D camera rotation (currently click and drag for ease of development)
+- In progress OpenCL ray tracer (no geometry yet)
+- Load from options file on startup (resolution, fullscreen, FOV, sensitivity, music/sound, skip intro)
+- Load artifacts, character classes, and locations from file into memory
+- Partial item type definitions (accessory, armor, consumable, miscellaneous, trinket, weapon)

+Check out the "samples" folder for some images of the intended ray tracer design.
+The pictures are actually from an experiment I did a few months ago, but I plan on making the graphics engine for this project heavily based on that one.

+## Introduction

-This project aims to be an open-source remake of the original "The Elder Scrolls I: Arena" game by Bethesda Softworks.
-It currently uses the MIT license (which may change) and is written in C++14/SDL2.
+This project aims to be an open-source reimplementation of the original "The Elder Scrolls I: Arena" game by Bethesda Softworks.
+It is written in C++14/SDL2 and currently uses the MIT license.
 This project is early in development, and there is currently only one programmer (myself) working on it.

+The vast majority of wall and sprite textures are available to use thanks to exporter programs like WinArena and [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities).
+They are all being converted to PNG for this project since it's a well-known lossless format and some textures may eventually have transparency.

-Plans were built up around the second half of 2015 and just recently has this project started progressing through the early stages.
-The concept began after seeing the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
-It is currently being developed on Windows + Visual Studio 2013, and thanks to the cross-platform nature of SDL and OpenCL, porting to Linux and other operating systems should be relatively easy.
+The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
+This project is being developed on Windows and Visual Studio 2015 using the VS2013 compiler, and thanks to the cross-platform nature of SDL2 and OpenCL, porting to other operating systems like Linux should be relatively easy.
 A mobile version is not planned at this point, and the graphics engine is one reason why.

 ## Scope

 This game is planned to have several of the features present in the original while avoiding bugs at the same time.
 New features may be added and old ones left out wherever they make reasonable sense.
+There might be a couple old features that get redesigned for obvious gameplay balancing reasons.

 Some baseline features include:
 - 3D engine powered by ray tracing via OpenCL